shakes76/PatternFlow/recognition/46252665_Perceiver_Transformer_OAI_AKOA/ReadMe.md

 a vector out of it.
 All the pixels are close together goes into one vector, thus treated as a group.

-The perceiver goal is to have a low dimension latent array N. The top row is a regular self-attention transformer as in the original paper with the quadratic blowup along with multiple transformer blocks.
+The perceiver's goal is to have a low dimension latent array, N. The top row is a regular self-attention transformer as in the original paper with the quadratic blowup along with multiple transformer blocks.
 The image input to the Perceiver is a byte array, M i.e. (228x228=51984), which is of higher dimension,